Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 ---
 title: Moving an Additional IP
 excerpt: Find out how to move an Additional IP in the Control Panel or via the OVHcloud API
-updated: 2025-04-28
+updated: 2025-07-21
 ---

 > [!primary]
 > This article is about moving Additional IPv4, which follows [specific regional limitations](#limitations).
 >
-> Configuring Additional IP addresses in a vRack private network circumvents those regional restrictions by not being dependent on a single region, while facilitating interconnection over a wide range of OVHcloud services.
+> Configuring Additional IP addresses in a vRack (private network) circumvents those regional restrictions by not being dependent on a single region, while facilitating interconnection over a wide range of OVHcloud services.
 > Learn how to configure Additional IP addresses in a vRack with our guides for [IPv4](/pages/bare_metal_cloud/dedicated_servers/configuring-an-ip-block-in-a-vrack) and [IPv6](/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack).
 >